codewithkyle/notifyjs/README.md

 ---

-## Toast Notification
+## Notifications

-Toaster notifications are great for application-like notification systems where users will need to recieve warnings, updates, successes, and errors.
+Notifications are great for application-like notification systems where users will need to recieve warnings, updates, successes, and errors.

-### Toast Interface
+### Notification Interface

 ```typescript
 type ToasterNotification = {